sungnga/practice/gatsby/gatsby-fundamentals/README.md

 ### Using CSS modules
 - A CSS module is a CSS file in which all class names and animation names are scoped locally by default

+### Styled components
+- Install gatsby-plugin-styled-components plugin
+- Add the plugin in the `plugins` array in gatsby.config.js file